hazelcast/hazelcast-jet/site/docs/how-tos/custom-batch-source.md

 ---
 title: Add Batching to Custom Source
-description: How to create a custom batch source for Jet.
+description: Improve throughput by adding batching to a custom data source
 ---

 In the [Custom Sources and